 Best answer: You can use the "Find My Earbuds" app to find a lost earbud.
-However, if you lose one of the earbuds for your Galaxy Buds+ or Buds Live, you will need to purchase another set altogether.
+However, if you lose one of the earbuds for your Galaxy Buds+, Buds Live, or Buds Pro, you will need to purchase another set altogether.

 If you lose a Galaxy Bud, try finding them first

-So you've looked all over the place for your Galaxy Buds earbud and you just can't seem to find it anywhere.
-Well, Samsung has included a feature called "Find My Earbuds", which is located within the Galaxy Wearable application.
+So you've looked all over the place for the earbud of one of the best Samsung earbuds, and you just can't seem to find it anywhere.
+Samsung has included a feature called "Find My Earbuds," which is located within the Galaxy Wearable application.

 - Open the Galaxy Wearable app.